 So first, what kind of coverage is required?
 The law just says that “creditable coverage” is required and it references the Public Health Service Act, Title XXVII, Section 2704(c), which states that creditable coverage could be: a group health plan, an individual and family health insurance plan, Medicare, coverage under the Indian Health Services or some other tribal organization, a state health benefits risk pool, Medicaid, or TRICARE to name a few.

-Any insurance policy under Trumpcare must also contain some very specific parts, such as it cannot deny a claims or coverage due to pre-existing conditions, it must include coverage for preventative care and the essential health benefits, there’s no annual or lifetime caps on coverage, and dependents can be covered on their parent’s plan until age 26.
+Under the AHCA, any insurance policy under Trumpcare must also contain some very specific parts, such as it cannot deny a claim or coverage due to pre-existing conditions, but states have the option to allow insurance carriers to charge more to people with pre-existing conditions, which essentially places them into a separate high-risk pool, it must include coverage for preventative care and the essential health benefits, however states may also choose not to require carriers to offer this as a way to bring down costs, there’s no annual or lifetime caps on coverage, and dependents can be covered on their parent’s plan until age 26.

 How long will I have to pay the increased amount?
 Under Obamacare, Americans only paid a penalty for the number of months in a calendar year that they were uninsured, presuming they were uninsured for longer than 60 consecutive days in a year.
 Under Trumpcare, however, the carrier is permitted to upcharge you 30% each month for your premium for 12 months following your plan start date.
 After your insurance renewal anniversary passes, your payment will adjust to the normal rate.